anukaal/SQLI-LABS/README.md

 **Select * from TABLE where id = (some integer value);** To add protection from such errors we can comment out the rest of the query:

-**To be Noted** 😂
+**To be Noted** 😂\
-You Add a space after the comments or URL encoded space (%20) or else the comment will not work.
+You Have to Add a space after the comments or URL encoded space (%20) or else the comment will not work.